San Francisco Transbay development: Former freeway parcels and bus ramps

 Following the 1989 Loma Prieta earthquake, the Embarcadero Freeway was torn down, opening up a number of blocks for development.
 Several other parcels, near Beale and Howard streets, were used for the East Loop Ramp of the Transbay Terminal and are not needed for the new Transit Center.
 In 2007, the state of California officially agreed to transfer the state-owned parcels to the City and County of San Francisco.

 The former freeway parcels are located mostly along the north side of Folsom Street between Essex and Spear and have been zoned for residential use.
 Other lots, called Parcel F, Parcel M, and Parcel T, have been zoned for office buildings.
 Parcel T is the site of Salesforce Tower.
 As of 2013, Transbay Joint Powers Authority has accepted proposals for Blocks 6/7 and Block 9.
 The first parcel developed was Block 11, also known as the Rene Cazenave Apartments, an affordable housing project located at 25 Essex Street.

 Transbay Joint Powers Authority

-The Transbay Joint Powers Authority (TJPA) oversees the design, construction, operation, and maintenance of the Transbay Transit Center.
+The Transbay Joint Powers Authority (TJPA) oversees the design, construction, operation, and maintenance of the Salesforce Transit Center.
 The charter of the TJPA includes three initiatives: